containerum/kdc-docs/README.md

 [Staging documentation](https://cdk-docs.hub.containerum.io)

 Cdk-docs is a documentation project for [Kubernetes Distribution by Containerum (KDC)](https://containerum.com/kubernetes/).
 It contains guides on installing KDC, manuals and release notes.
-DKC Docs can be launched locally with YARN and Hugo.
+KDC Docs can be launched locally with YARN and Hugo.
 We strive to make docs as clear and substantial as possible, so we welcome contributions and advice.

 ## Requirements